PostDoctoral Researchers

 Evgenia Charikleia Lazari

-Evgenia is an MSc student in the "Clinical Neuropsychology - Cognitive Neurosciences" program by the Medical School of NKUA in collaboration with the Montreal Neurological Institute, McGill University.
-She holds a BSc in Occupational therapy from the University of West Attica and has gained practical experience as an intern at "Agia Sofia" Children's Hospital, Department of Child and Adolescent Psychiatry and at Attikon University Hospital, Department of Occupational Therapy.
-She is currently working as a pediatric occupational therapist with children with neurodevelopmental disorders.
-She has volunteered with Special Olympics, Praksis NGO and International Volunteer HQ in Fiji Islands.
+Evgenia is a doctoral candidate in the Department of Psychology of Panteion University of Social and Political Sciences.
+She completed her MSc in "Clinical Neuropsychology-Cognitive Neurosciences" of the Medical School of Athens in collaboration with the Montreal Neurological Institute, McGill University.
+Her Masters thesis investigated the effect of top-down and bottom-up modulations of attention in the temporal percept of everyday scenes with schema violations.
+She holds a BSc in Occupational therapy from the University of West Attica and has gained practical experience at "Agia Sofia" Children's Hospital, Department of Child and Adolescent Psychiatry and at "Attikon" University Hospital.
+She is currently working as an occupational therapist with children and adolescents with neurodevelopmental disabilities.
+Her doctoral work is focusing on temporal binding in multisensory action-effect sequences.